Skip to main content

 5. Caldon to Consall Forge

-If you're keen to get away from the busier stretches and cruise a rural route, head to the Caldon Canal.
-This small, quiet canal branches off from the Trent & Mersey at Etruria and meanders into the rolling hills of the Staffordshire Moorlands.
+If you're keen to get away from the busier stretches and cruise a more rural route, head to the Caldon Canal.
+This small, quiet waterway branches off from the Trent & Mersey at Etruria and meanders into the rolling hills of the Staffordshire Moorlands.

 At Hazelhurst, the Caldon splits again.
 The Leek Branch continues another two miles to the Leek Tunnel, where there is a winding point to turn around.
 Along here, you might see kingfishers and herons.